Digital Mode Text-To-Speech

 JT65 and VOICE are error-correcting modes designed to work well in very low signal-to-noise conditions.
 VOICE is derived from an Olivia mode.
 In JT65 mode, MultiPSK opens a "Functions for blind or partially sighted Hams or SWL" subpanel for turning vocalization on/off, selecting the language, and displaying received text using a larger font.

 DigiTalk must be used with a modem program such as MultiPSK.
-The combination of DigiTalk plus MultiPSK now works with all versions of Windows.
-(Windows 7 users must install MSAgent via a Microsoft hotfix.)
+The combination of DigiTalk plus MultiPSK works with versions of Windows that include Microsoft Windows Agent.
+Windows 7 users must install MSAgent via a Microsoft hotfix, and MSAgent is not available in later versions of Windows.

 MultiPSK has another very useful option—automated search for signals on the waterfall—which is described in the article on MultiPSK accessibility.